“IN 2012, IN A FORM OF SELF-ABANDONMENT, I STARTED THIS FOOD BLOG. SEVEN YEARS LATER, I AM ABOUT TO PUBLISH A BOOK ABOUT THIS JOURNEY.”

 It began in 2012.
 It was just about two years into our miserable six years-long residence in Beijing.
 In a form of self-abandonment almost, I started this food blog.

 The least of what I saw coming was that seven years later, I am to publish a book about this journey.
+I’ve been contacted by several publishing companies over the years and have even considered self-publishing but this is finally it!
+I’ve done it.

 So yes, a Lady And Pups Cookbook.
 The Art of Escapism Cooking – A Survival Story.